Lucastdeg/WRO-2024-SAPIENS/README.md

 4 ultrasonic arduino sensors HC-SRO4 are being used.
 This sensor provides 2cm to 400cm of non-contact measurement functionality with a ranging accuracy that can reach up to 3mm.
 Each HC-SR04 module includes an ultrasonic transmitter, a receiver and a control circuit.
 There are only four pins that you need to worry about on the HC-SR04: VCC (Power), Trig (Trigger), Echo (Receive), and GND (Ground).

+We used a Nicla Vision to detect the color of the obstacles, we made an algorithm to give the robot the ability to differentiate between green and red.
+We connected the Nicla Vision with the Arduino Nano Every through the SCL and SDA signals.
+When the Nicla Vision passes the information to the arduino about the color of the obstacle the arduino processes it and decides to turn left or right depending on whether the obstacle is red or green.

 - [Wiring Diagrams](schemes/)